Aliases for PPP2R3C Gene

 GeneCards Summary for PPP2R3C Gene

 PPP2R3C (Protein Phosphatase 2 Regulatory Subunit B''Gamma) is a Protein Coding gene.
-Diseases associated with PPP2R3C include Holoprosencephaly.
-Among its related pathways are AMP-activated Protein Kinase (AMPK) Signaling and Aldosterone synthesis and secretion.
+Diseases associated with PPP2R3C include Gonadal Dysgenesis, Dysmorphic Facies, Retinal Dystrophy, And Myopathy and Spermatogenic Failure 36.
+Among its related pathways are Sphingolipid signaling pathway and PI3K-Akt signaling pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding.
-An important paralog of this gene is PPP2R3A.

-May regulate MCM3AP phosphorylation through phosphatase recruitment.
-May act as a negative regulator of ABCB1 expression and function through the dephosphorylation of ABCB1 by TFPI2/PPP2R3C complex.
-May play a role in the activation-induced cell death of B-cells.
+May regulate MCM3AP phosphorylation through phosphatase recruitment (By similarity).
+May act as a negative regulator of ABCB1 expression and function through the dephosphorylation of ABCB1 by TFPI2/PPP2R3C complex (PubMed:24333728).
+May play a role in the activation-induced cell death of B-cells (By similarity).

 Protein Ser/Thr phosphatases are a group of enzymes that catalyze the removal of phosphate groups from serine and/or threonine residues by hydrolysis of phosphoric acid monoesters.
 They oppose the action of kinases and phosphorylases and are involved in signal transduction.